Elevate your content with HubSpot Marketing Hub for content marketing. Discover how our strategies and HubSpot's tools drive success.

 What is Evergreen Content?
 12 Tips for Creating It

 You may be wondering, "What exactly is evergreen content?"
-It's content that remains consistently valuable and applicable to your audience, your brand, and your field of expertise.
-It stands the test of time, continuing to be shared and perform well in search engine results.
-So, how do you create it?
+Evergreen content is content that remains consistently valuable and applicable to your audience, your brand, and your field of expertise.
+It stands the test of time, continues to be shared, performs well in search engine results, and drives traffic to your website.
+Evergreen content won't easily expire.

 You might believe all online content is sustainable since, once published, a blog post doesn't simply disappear.
-Evergreen is different.
-It continues to be relevant, and the search traffic grows over time.
-Effective content creators understand that sustaining the lifespan of their content is crucial.
+Evergreen pieces are different.
+Authentic evergreen content remains relevant to your business and drives traffic to your site.
+Effective content marketers understand that sustaining the lifespan of their content is crucial and make it a core element of their Content Marketing strategy.

-Evergreen content revolves around a relevant topic to your readers regardless of the current news cycle or the season.
+Writing evergreen content revolves around a topic that is relevant to your readers regardless of the current news cycle or the season.
 Evergreen topics and content are used somewhat interchangeably, and that's incorrect.
-Evergreen topics consistently attract interest from people searching for answers to particular questions and have search volumes that are consistent or growing over time.
+Good evergreen topics consistently attract interest from people searching for answers to particular questions and have search volumes that are consistent or growing over time.
 Evergreen content is information about one of these topics and can be updated as appropriate.

-Everlasting content often garners more shares compared to trending subjects.
-As evergreen topics remain perpetually relevant, individuals will continuously share them on social media, year after year.
+Evergreen content often garners more shares compared to trending subjects.
+As topics remain perpetually relevant, individuals will continuously share them on social media, year after year.

-Here are some ideas for creating good content that checks the evergreen box, tips on best practices, and tips on maintaining your evergreen content over time.
+Here are some ideas for creating good content that checks the evergreen box, best practices, and tips for writing evergreen content and improving your content strategy over time.

 1. Case Studies